gauniverseorg/ga-docs/docs/Core-Features/Data/Output-Templates.md

 # Output Templates

 Here Templates are generated, which can be delivered as a PDF file using a workflow module.
 Output templates in italic are imported from capsules.
 Output templates in bold are overridden imported Output templates.
 Several pages are built up one after the other and are output.
-To use dynamic data a data source and data model should be selected,
+To use dynamic data a data source and data model should be selected.

 Texts and images defined on Root layout are output on every page.
 The other pages are divided into Single and Multi.